Nukesor/pueue/FAQ.md

 ## A Command Doesn't Behave Like Expected

 **First thing to do:** Try to run the command without adding it to Pueue.
 If this fails, it's not a problem with Pueue.

 **Second thing** to do when debugging any problems with running/failing processes, is to look at the process output:

-This can be done via `pueue log $task_id` for finished processes or `pueue show $task_id` for running processes.
+This can be done via `pueue log $task_id`.
 You can also get a live view of the output with `pueue follow $task_id`.
 Add the `-e` flag, if you want to see the error output.

 ### The Command Formatting Seems To Be Broken: